bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ### Syntax

 We refer to the exact arrangement of the symbols, characters, and keywords as **syntax**.
-These details matter — your computer will only be able to “understand” proper JavaScript syntax.
+These details matter — your computer will only be able to “understand " proper JavaScript syntax.
 A programming language is similar to a spoken language.
 A spoken language like English has grammar rules that we should follow in order to be understood by fellow speakers.
 In the same way, a programming language like JavaScript has syntax rules that we ought to follow!

 As you write your first lines of code in this new language, you may make many syntax errors.
 Don’t get frustrated!
 This is normal — all new programmers go through this phase.
 Every time we recognize an error in our code, we have an opportunity to reinforce your understanding of correct syntax.
 Adopt a growth mindset and learn from your mistakes.